COURSE GUIDE 2026

 Aboriginal Education

-SAASTA Connect | Subject Length: One Semester
+SAASTA Connect | Subject Length: Semester Only

 - Year Level: 7

-- Length: One Semester
+- Length: Semester Only

 - Conditions for Entry: Aboriginal and Torres Strait Islander students only